The provisions of this chapter shall govern the minimum conditions and standards for light, ventilation and space for occupying a structure.

-Every bedroom shall have access to at least one water closet and one lavatory without passing through another bedroom.
-Every bedroom in a dwelling unit shall have access to at least one water closet and lavatory located in the same story as the bedroom or an adjacent story.
+Every bedroom shall have access to not less than one water closet and one lavatory without passing through another bedroom.
+Every bedroom in a dwelling unit shall have access to not less than one water closet and lavatory located in the same story as the bedroom or an adjacent story.

 Kitchens and nonhabitable spaces shall not be used for sleeping purposes.

 Bedrooms shall comply with the applicable provisions of this code including, but not limited to, the light, ventilation, room area, ceiling height and room width requirements of this chapter; the plumbing facilities and water-heating facilities requirements of Chapter 5; the heating facilities and electrical receptacle requirements of Chapter 6; and the smoke detector and emergency escape requirements of Chapter 7.

 Dwelling units shall not be occupied by more occupants than permitted by the minimum area requirements of Table 404.5.

 |SPACE||MINIMUM AREA IN SQUARE FEET|

 The minimum occupancy area required by Table 404.5 shall not be included as a sleeping area in determining the minimum occupancy area for sleeping purposes.
 Sleeping areas shall comply with Section 404.4.